Pahlavi Iran: Oil crisis

+Cold War era

-Following the overthrow of Mossadegh, Iran became steadfastly geopolitically aligned with the United States.
-During the presidential term of John F. Kennedy, the United States saw Iran as an important ally in the region, perceiving it as a rare source of stability in the Middle East.
+Following the overthrow of Mossadegh, Iran became geopolitically aligned with the United States as part of broader Western efforts to contain Soviet influence during the Cold War.
+During the presidency of John F. Kennedy, the United States regarded Iran as a significant regional ally, perceiving it as a rare source of stability in the Middle East and against Soviet expansionism.

+Iran adopted a modified version of its national flag in 1964, changing its ratio from 1:3 to 4:7.
+It retained the stripes of its green, white, and red horizontal tricolour with the traditional "Lion and Sun" (Shir-o-Khorshid) emblem in the centre.

 On 12–16 October 1971, an elaborate set of celebrations and festivities for the 2,500-year celebration of the Persian Empire occurred in commemoration of the founding of the Achaemenid Empire by Cyrus the Great.

 Collapse of the monarchy

-The Shah's government suppressed its opponents with the help of Iran's security and intelligence secret police, SAVAK.
-Such opponents included leftists and Islamists.
-By the mid-1970s, relying on increased oil revenues, Mohammad Reza began a series of even more ambitious and bolder plans for the progress of his country and the march toward the "White Revolution".
-However, his socioeconomic advances increasingly irritated the clergy.
-Islamic leaders, particularly the exiled cleric Ayatollah Ruhollah Khomeini, were able to focus this discontent with an ideology tied to Islamic principles that called for the overthrow of the Shah and a return to Islamic traditions.
+The Shah's government used suppression against its opponents with the help of Iran's security and intelligence secret police, SAVAK.
+Such opponents included communists, socialists, and Islamists.
+By the mid-1970s, relying on increased oil revenues, a series of plans were made for the progress of the country through the "White Revolution".
+However, Reza's economic advances and cultural reforms increasingly irritated the clergy.
+Islamic leaders, particularly the cleric Ayatollah Ruhollah Khomeini, were able to focus this discontent with an ideology tied to Islamic principles that called for the overthrow of the Shah and a return to Islamic traditions.
+This led to the successful Iranian Revolution of 1979 and a new, still undemocratic, regime.